 - Council on Governmental Relations (COGR)

 I need to resume some fieldwork that is essential for my research.
 What is the process?

-You must complete the PI Plan for Fieldwork Reactivation form and submit it to your department chair or center director.
+You must complete the PI Plan for Fieldwork or Other Travel form and submit it to your department chair or center director.
 They will review your safety plan and let you know when it is approved.
 They should send the approved plan to email@example.com.
-Approval of the safety plan also gives you approval for essential travel in connection with the fieldwork (which must conform to the most recent travel policy).
+Approval of the safety plan also gives you approval for essential travel in connection with the fieldwork (which must conform to KU's current travel policy).
 Your chair/director should notify the appropriate SSC of the travel approval so that travel expenses can be approved.

 I have an immediate need to undertake travel that is essential for my research.
 How do I get this approved, and who should be notified?

 Your department chair or center director must approve essential travel for your research, and this approval will require that you have proposed a travel safety plan that your chair has accepted.
 Travel must comply with the current travel policy.
 Your chair must notify the Office of Research and the appropriate SSC so travel expenses can be approved.

 I am concerned that decreased research operations will affect my human subject work.

 - All human subjects research that involves face-to-face engagement with human subjects must be discontinued unless the study can be modified to eliminate face-to-face interactions.
 Any such modifications or interruptions of studies must be reviewed and approved by the Human Research Protection Program.
 Contact HRPP if this applies to you.